Lessons

 - Are there any performance fees?
 For performances of any kind, please plan to pay your accompanist for any extra rehearsal time that I don't provide for you.
 Concert hall rental and other sundry fees for my recitals are included in your tuition rate, except for the SMAC-LA graduation concerts or SMAC-OC festival concerts, which do require an extra fee.

-- Beyond the Suzuki book 4 level, I teach viola technique & repertoire.
-Violin students beyond the Suzuki book 4 level who are interested in Creative Ability Development (improvisation) or Theory & Musicianship (reading & analyzing music) can schedule lessons with me if they are also continuing to study violin technique & repertoire with a violinist.
+- Violin students beyond the Suzuki book 4 level who are interested in Creative Ability Development (improvisation) or Theory & Musicianship (reading & analyzing music) can schedule supplemental lessons with me if they are also continuing to study violin technique & repertoire with a violinist.

 - What if the student (or someone in the student's family) gets sick?
-Please do not physically attend the lesson if you are ill, contagious, or have recently been exposed to a contagious disease; or if you know you've been recently exposed to lice or bedbugs and you have not yet ensured that your hair and clothing are completely insect-free.
+Please do not physically attend the lesson if you are ill, contagious, or have recently been exposed to a contagious disease; or if you know you've been recently exposed to lice or bedbugs and you have not yet ensured that your hair and clothing are completely pest-free.

 - Video consultations, including customized feedback and practice recordings, can be arranged if a live online lesson is not practical.